-This report should be read in conjunction with the Corporation's Annual Report on Form 10-K for the year ended December 31, 2020 ("2020 Form 10-K"), which includes important information on risk management policies and practices.
+This report should be read in conjunction with the Corporation's Annual Report on Form 10-K for the year ended December 31, 2020 ("2020 Form 10-K"), and Quarterly Report on Form 10-Q for the period ended March 31, 2021 ("First Quarter 2021 Form 10-Q"), which includes important information on risk management policies and practices.
 A disclosure index is provided in Appendix A of this report and specific references have been included herein.

-(1)The final U.S. Basel III rules applicable to the Corporation and Comerica Bank are codified in 12 C.F.R.
+(1) The final U.S. Basel III rules applicable to the Corporation and Comerica Bank are codified in 12 C.F.R.
 Part 217 (Federal Reserve Board).